GWang2022/iGDP/README.md

 *Tip:* Running `iGDP_clustering.pl` must be after implementing `iGDP_homology_search.pl` and `iGDP_telomere_reads.pl` programs.

 # An example of running iGDP
-Please enter the iGDP directory and set up the environmental variable after downloading iGDP and NR protein database
+Please enter the iGDP directory and set up the environmental variable after downloading iGDP and NR protein database.

 Then you will see three files in the `example/` directory:

 The file `assemly.fa.gz` is a contaminated genome assembly.
 The files `read1.fq.gz` and `read2.fq.gz` are paired-end short-read sequencing data for the above genome.

 Enter the `example/` directory and implement the following command lines: